BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 Members in this folder that help with commenting include:

 __C1BMXIN.skl__  is a version of the C1BMXIN skeleton found in your CSIQSENU library.
 This version captures values for some of the package shipping variables, and makes it possible for them to be available in your shipping JCL.
 Shipments for all transmission methods use the C1BMXIN member.
 The example uses Table Tool in a step named TAILOR to capture and expand variables for subsequent shipping jobs.

+The example tailors the content of C1BMXFTC, which is the job submitted for Netview FTP (or IBM FTP) commands.
+The inclusion or exclusion of the C1BMXFTC references in your version might depend on your transmission utility.

-__#RJICPY1.skl__ is a version of the #RJICPY1 "model" found in your CSIQOPTN library.
-This example shows commented steps in the recommended manner.
+__#RJICPY1.skl__ is a version of the #RJICPY1 showing commented steps.

 The edit maccro __JCLCOMMNT__ can help insert comments for a member or element that contains JCL.
+While editing an element or member, enter JCLCOMMT on the Command line.

 ## Tips and Techniques